TheGhouls/oct/doc/index.rst

 Basics module information
 =========================

 OCT is based on multi-mechanize, a library for testing website.
-But this module is no longer under active developpement and the last commit was 3 years ago.
+But this module is no longer under active development and the last commit was 3 years ago.

 So instead of a fork, for building OCT module we include multi-mechanize as a module, and we update it.
 For the moment